Saxo Bank Hits Record Profit for 2018

 Fournais explained that the indicator declined because of the sale of the broker’s non-core activities, decreased client activity amid general market difficulties, and the adoption of lower prices for various products.

-Also, the report reads that the staff costs and administrative expenses were2.2 million Krones in 2018, up 3% compared to the previous year mainly because of continuous investments in the company’s core offering and digitalization among others.
+Also, the report reads that the staff costs and administrative expenses were2.2 million Krones in 2018, up 3% compared to the previous year mainly because of continuous investments in the company’s core offering and digitalisation among others.

 The broker expects 2019 to be another year of trade tension but more volatile because of potential geopolitical risks.